cneben/QuickQanava/doc/web/docs/advanced.md

 Factories have to be redefined in primitive subclasses:

-  - `#!cpp static  QQmlComponent*      delegate(QObject* caller) noexcept`: Return a (usually singleton) QML component that will be used for primitive visual delegate.
+  - `#!cpp static  QQmlComponent*      delegate(QQmlEngine& engine) noexcept`: Return a (usually singleton) QML component that will be used for primitive visual delegate.
   - `#!cpp static  qan::NodeStyle*     style() noexcept`: Return a (usually singleton) style used as primitive default style.

 Custom content is then created from a specialized `qan::Graph` class: